akosodry/testbench6dof/README.md

 Therefore, a variety of dynamic (vibrating and accelerating) system conditions can be simulated, where both the raw sensor data and real joint states are recorded.

 Video demo: http://appl-dsp.com/faekf/

+The magdist folder contains the MATLAB script to generate artificial magnetic disturbances.

 How to use my package?